John McEnroe: 1984: best season

 He rebounded at Wimbledon, losing just one set en route to his third Wimbledon singles title.
 This included a straight-set rout over Jimmy Connors in the final on a very hot day.
-McEnroe said afterwards "I was just thankful I played one of the best matches I have ever played.
+McEnroe subsequently said, "I was just thankful I played one of the best matches I have ever played.
 I got in a good service groove, mixing it up a lot.
 I had a whole range of serves.
 I was also good on his serve and I was hitting my forehand as well as I have in the whole tournament".
 He then won his fourth US Open title, defeating Lendl in straight sets in the final, after defeating Connors in a five-set semifinal late the previous evening.
-A tired McEnroe admitted after winning the final "I didn't get angry at anything.
+A tired McEnroe said after winning the final "I didn't get angry at anything.
 I wanted to conserve my energy".
 He also won his fourth WCT Final, defeating Connors in straight sets, and took his third Masters Grand Prix, beating Lendl in straight sets.
 His combined record against the number 2 and 3 ranked players for the year, Jimmy Connors and Ivan Lendl, respectively, was 11–1, only losing to Lendl at the French Open and going undefeated versus Connors in five matches.